ChuloAI/oasis/README.md

 #### Running on GPU

-There's no automated installation to set it up with GPU, I recommend the following steps for an NVIDIA card:
+There's no automated installation to set it up with GPU - when setting up the `guidance_server` above, I recommend the following steps for an NVIDIA card.

 1. Remove torch from requirements.txt
 2. If needed, install NVIDIA Developer Toolkit: https://developer.nvidia.com/cuda-11-8-0-download-archive